pnp/cli-microsoft365/docs/docs/cmd/pp/solution/solution-publisher-add.md

 `-e, --environment <environment>`
 : The name of the environment.

-`-n, --name [name]`
+`-n, --name <name>`
 : The unique name of the publisher.

 `--displayName <displayName>`
-: The friendly name of the publisher
+: The friendly name of the publisher.

 `--prefix <prefix>`
-: The prefix of the publisher
+: The prefix of the publisher.

 `--choiceValuePrefix <choiceValuePrefix>`
-: The choice value prefix of the publisher
+: The choice value prefix of the publisher.

 `--asAdmin`
 : Run the command as admin for environments you do not have explicitly assigned permissions to.